Into the Woods

 These children were not just participating in a workshop.
 In fact, they were helping me with an assignment to create an art installation for an exhibition in the forest.
 My work would be displayed in a wooden watchtower surrounded by trees.

 Children have a natural gift for imagination, something many adults lose in the rush of daily life.
-That’s precisely why I asked them for help.
+That’s exactly why I asked them for help.
 They took their job very seriously, and as a result, their work was breathtaking.

 A Dreamlike Vision